When it comes to manufacturer branding, there’s sometimes not a lot to get excited about.

 However, when selling D2C, manufacturers can charge consumers the full price and improve their profit margins.

-If you’re a manufacturing brand considering D2C then there are a few things you should know about this method first …
+If you’re a manufacturing brand considering D2C then there are a few things you should know first …

 How manufacturers can sell directly to consumers